flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 We created a special Dendro function to do perform these tasks.
 [Here is the source code](https://github.com/magland/dendro/blob/main/apps/hello_neurosift/TuningAnalysis000363/TuningAnalysis000363.py).

-We then submitted this custom job using the following Python script:
+We then submitted this custom job using the following Python script (you need to set your DENDRO_API_KEY environment variable as in the hello world example above):

 ```python
 from dendro.client import submit_job, DendroJobDefinition, DendroJobRequiredResources, DendroJobInputFile, DendroJobOutputFile, DendroJobParameter